vcon-dev/vcon-server/server/links/datatrails/datatrails-link-readme.md

     options:
       datatrails_client_id: "<your_client_id>"
       datatrails_client_secret: "<your_client_secret>"
+chains:
+  datatrails_chain:
+    links:
+      - datatrails
+    ingress_lists:
+      - datatrails_ingress
+    egress_lists:
+      - datatrails_egress
+    enabled: 1
 ```

 ## Usage

-The DataTrails Link will automatically process vCons as they pass through the conserver.
+The DataTrails Link will automatically process vCons as they pass through the conserver providing integrity protection to the "moments that matter".

+### Ledgering a vCon

 For each vCon:

+1. A [DataTrails Event]() will be recorded, integrity protecting each vCon, setting the `subject` to `vcon://<vcon_uuid>` for correlation of events to each vCon
-1. If no DataTrails asset exists for the vCon, a new asset will be created.
+1. If no DataTrails Asset exists for the vCon, a new asset will be created.
    Note: this is a temporary solution as Assets are being deprecated.
-1. A DataTrails Event will be recorded, integrity protecting each vCon, setting the `subject` to `vcon://<vcon_uuid>` for correlation of events to each vCon

-### Customizing Event Creation
+#### Customizing Event Creation

 Customizing events are configured by setting specific tags in the vCon before it's processed by the DataTrails link